aak-ash/Street-Runner/README.md

 # Street-Runner
-Run through the streets avoiding obstacles such as rock, lava, bird etc to gain points as well as extra lives.
+Run through the streets avoiding obstacles to gain points as well as extra lives.

 README</br>
 </br>